scuzzydude/asimov/asimov.md

 I will manage this problem by issuing virtual scoot.
 Virtual scoot[^63] are earned just like the scoot(IKSK).
 It would work exactly like a loyalty card as a store or restaurant.
 Customers that aren't pledges earn the equivalent of virtual scoot they would have earned if they'd been pledges.
 These virtual scoot are convertible into actual scoot once that person becomes a pledge, though it might require a 'back-payment' calculation of their share of the historical fixed costs, or some responsibility commitment before the conversion takes effect.

 Things start to get busy for Deemo.
 Deemo can serve a bowl of soup, but tends to lollygag when it comes to cleaning up.
 This is where the OG scoot come into play.
-Initially, the ten originally OGs help.
+Initially, the ten original OGs help.
 Cleaning up, chopping veggies, yelling at the kids to bus their own tables, checking Deemo's math when he calculates the night's figures.
 Later, a scheduling mechanism is built into the governance system, and it works out that maybe once a month an OG has a shift, as they sell off their initial and slurped scoot to new stakers.

 Soon enough, for several hours at dinner, the hall is full, serving 300 people a night.
 Many families come two or three times a week, and many parents who work nights send their kids to have a good meal in a safe environment.
 Deemo uses his advanced business degree to calculate that the only way to optimize efficiency further without rushing people through their meals is to start serving lunch.
 It's mostly a residual area, but it's Houston, so there is an industrial concern, probably a petrochemical plant, as well as an office park within a mile.
 Post-pandemic there are many home workers.
 Rather than renegotiate Deemo's contract to include overtime, we hire a second cook, as well as some teenagers to help.
 Within a few months, IKSK costs per bowl are reduced to a level that is affordable to eat daily for all the families in the area.
 It's not rare to find a line of outside the hall.